 Into Lobéké National Park

 Wildlife viewing in Lobéké centres around forest clearings (some twice the size of a football field), where mineral deposits prevent trees from growing.
 The forest animals and birds all visit the clearings to lick or eat the mineral rich soil.
 Observation towers (mirador’s) have been constructed on the edge of these clearings and can accommodate up to five people.
 The important thing to remember is you need to be patient, silent and remain out of view and the animals will come to you!

-During our time in Lobéké we saw Western lowland gorillas, egrets, stalks, monkeys, sitatunga, elephant footprints and pooh, African Green pigeons, African Grey parrots, buffalo, mongoose, and chimpanzee.
+During our time in Lobéké National Park we saw Western lowland gorillas, egrets, stalks, monkeys, sitatunga, elephant footprints and pooh, African Green pigeons, African Grey parrots, buffalo, mongoose, and chimpanzee.
 We observed Gorillas every day we were inside the park.